The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/2-git-github.md

 **Key Terms**

+* **Repository (or just "repo")** — A collection of files pertaining to a single project.
 * **Git** — A "version control system" that allows us to manage the history of changes made to a repo.
+* **Commit** — A "snapshot" of the changes made to a repo.
+A commit is typically created when a key milestone is reached in a project (e.g. a feature is completed).
-* **Repository (or just "repo")** — A collection of files pertaining to a single project.
+* **Staging Area** — A place to temporarily store changed files to include in the next commit.
+* **Github** — An online host of git repositories with tools for managing git projects and features for collaboration.
 * **Local Repository** — A repository stored on a developers computer.
 * **Remote Repository** — A repository stored online on a service like GitHub.
-* **Github** — An online host of git repositories with tools for managing git projects and features for collaboration.
 * **Clone** — Copy a remote repo's files and commit history and store them locally (creates a local repository)
-* **Staging Area** — A place to temporarily store changed files to include in the next commit.
-* **Commit** — A "snapshot" of the changes made to a repo.
-A commit is typically created when a key milestone is reached in a project (e.g. a feature is completed).
 * **Push** — Send a local repo's commit history to a remote repo to be synchronized.
-* **Pull** — Download a remote repo's files and commit history to be synchronized locally.

 **Important Git commands**